 If you’re still wondering which CMS platform is the best choice for your business, our team at HIVE Digital Strategy can help!
 We work extensively with clients who operate on both the HubSpot CMS and Wordpress and can help you build, manage, and maintain the ideal platform that will bring more customers to your business.

 Also - when it comes to website design, we believe in a Growth Driven Design philosophy.
 We believe that the old way of building a website, having it sit mostly unchanged for 3-5 years, then starting over and building a new website no longer makes sense.
 Instead, we believe that a website should be continuously monitored and modified to meet the needs of your visitors.
-You can learn more about how Growth Driven Design works by downloading our free GDD Infographic below!
+You can learn more about how Growth Driven Design works by clicking on the graphic below!